modocode/nix-dots/README.md

-[>!warning] My Nixos Config Is Still A Work in Progress I would advise that you just use the code as reference.
+>[!WARNING] My Nixos Config Is Still A Work in Progress
+>I would advise that you just use the code as reference.